JoloTolentino/Seer_V-2/README.md

 1. Using the command prompt terminal change the directory cd "~/DepthEstimator/src/"
 2. Configure Project first using "config.py" found in the config folder
-3.  run the script "server-main.py" with the command "python server-main.py"
+3. Run the script "server-main.py" with the command "python server-main.py"